Updated May 16, 2026§ For Vehicles

 Extending Battery Life for Long-Term Covert Tracking

 Set the SMS command T300S to update every 5 minutes while moving, but switch to T3600S (60 minutes) when parked.
-This drops daily LTE traffic by 80% and extends battery to roughly 120 days.
-The trade-off: if the car is stolen and immediately driven, the first ping comes 60 minutes later instead of 5.
+Less frequent parked updates keep the tracker closer to standby behavior.
+The trade-off: if the car is stolen and immediately driven, the next ping follows the longer parked interval.

 TKSTAR TK905 battery duration comparison chart across 5-minute interval 60-minute interval and hardwired 12V power modes